 Kalapiti Luxury Jungle Suites: This luxury house up in the mountains outside Montezuma has 3 suites, a pool and restaurant.
 It’s more like a luxury vacation rental, perfect for families, big groups or couples.
 Suites start at $300 a night, minimum 3-5 nights.

 Luz en Cielo B&B & Hostel: This hostel is a little bit outside town which is nice since it won’t be so noisy for a hostel.
 They have dorms, cabinas and a small apartment.
 A bed in a dorm starts at $16, cabinas start at $70.

 There are plenty of excellent restaurants in Montezuma due to the diverse group of immigrants.
 Here are our favorite places:

-Soda Tipica Las Palmares: Best place for traditional Costa Rican view.
-This soda is a little outside of town but it has a great view of Las Manchas beach.
+Soda Tipica Las Palmares: Best place for traditional Costa Rican food.
+This soda is a little outside of town and it has a nice view of Las Manchas beach.

 Cafe Organico: Great place for vegetarian/vegan food.
 Right in town.

 Cocolores: Great mix of food from curry, Mediterranean, seafood and more.

 Chelo Pizza: One of the best pizzas we’ve had in Costa Rica.
 Also has delicious pasta.